-The President concludes with this prayer:
+The Celebrant concludes with this prayer:

+Holy God,

-Holy God, hear the prayers of your Church.
-Forgive our sins, and send us the grace we need to be faithful followers of our crucified and risen Lord, for we pray in Jesus' name.
+hear the prayers of your Church.

+Forgive our sins,

+and send us the grace we need

+to be faithful followers of our crucified and risen Lord,

+for we pray in Jesus' name.
 Amen.

+THE GREETING OF PEACE

+Celebrant: Christ has reconciled us to God in one body by the cross.

+All: We meet in his name and share his peace.